Background pattern

 3. Check the transparency of the solution and the absence of foreign particles.
 Discard the solution if it is not transparent or contains foreign particles.

-1. Preparation for administration
+1. Preparation for Administration

 Use sterile material for preparation and administration.

-1. Hang the container by the hanger
+1. Hang the container by the handle

-• Hold one hand on the small loop of the neck of the outlet tube.
+• Hold the small wing of the outlet tube neck with one hand.

-• Hold the other hand on the large loop of the closure cap and turn it.
+• Hold the large wing of the closure cap with the other hand and turn.

 • The cap will come off.